Last updated on February 16th, 2020 at 10:30 am

 So, how do you see a few Key deer?

 If you get lucky, you might see them by the side of the road on the Overseas Highway.
 You can visit the visitor center for the National Key Deer Refuge for maps and information that will help you explore.
-(The visitor center is in the back of a shopping center.)

 On a recent trip, we found what I think is a sure thing, though: In early evening we walked and bicycled through No Name Key, an island that is part of the refuge, and saw many Key deer.
 (Timing, of course, is everything.)

-Florida Rambler on Key Deer Refuge
+National Key Deer Refuge Nature Center

 You don’t have to work hard to spot Key West chickens — you hear them crowing and see them strutting everywhere.
 The colorful roosters and the mother hens followed by lines of tiny chicks weave in and out of traffic and through outdoor cafes all over town.